 Sunscreen filters that absorb the sun’s ultraviolet rays are typically called chemical sunscreens.
 Several of these filters are more likely to cause an allergic reaction.
 But, when used appropriately on adults or older children, these sunscreens are considered to be very effective.

-Mineral blocks work right away when applied, which might make life much easier for you as a parent.
 Chemical blocks take about 20-30 minutes to absorb and start working, says Dr. Bruce Robinson, New York City Dermatologist.
-“Children are simply not going to wait 20 minutes under an umbrella before they can go back out in the sunshine,” he says, and knowing our kids, he’s definitely right.
-In addition, Zinc Oxide covers the greatest range of ultraviolet B rays out of any of the available sunscreen ingredients.
+“Children are simply not going to wait 20 minutes under an umbrella before they can go back out in the sunshine,” he said, and knowing our kids, he’s definitely right.

 Spray sunscreens are also not recommended for use on children for two reasons: there is a higher risk of inhalation with a spray sunscreen and there is a higher risk of inadequate coverage with a spray sunscreen.